Consumption Partial Insurance in the Presence of Tail Income Risk: Identification

-What is the bias in the transmission parameters if one assumes a linear specification when the true consumption function is quadratic?
-The identifying condition for $\phi_{t}^{(1)}$ in the linear case identifies
+How biased are the parameter estimates if one assumes a linear specification when the true consumption function is quadratic?
+The workhorse covariance that identifies the pass-through of permanent shocks in BPP is

-namely a linear combination of $\phi_{t}^{(1)}$ and $\phi_{t}^{(2)}$, the latter weighed by the skewness of permanent shocks.
-If $\gamma_{\zeta_{t}}<0$, i.e., permanent shocks are left skewed as we find subsequently, and $\phi_{t}^{(2)}<0$, as our empirical estimates suggest, linearity biases $\phi_{t}^{(1)}$ upwards; the magnitude of this bias increases with the extent of income skewness.
-Similarly, the identifying condition for $\psi_{t}^{(1)}$ in the linear case identifies
+This fails to identify the true pass-through of permanent shocks in the presence of nonlinear transmission, i.e., expression \eqref{Eq::Quadratic_C_function_Phi}.
+Moreover, this workhorse covariance is biased for $\phi_{t}^{(1)}$ if permanent shocks exhibit skewness.
+If $\gamma_{\zeta_{t}}<0$ and $\phi_{t}^{(2)}<0$, as our empirical estimates suggest, linearity biases $\phi_{t}^{(1)}$ upwards.
+Similarly, BPP's identifying condition for $\psi_{t}^{(1)}$ becomes

-If $\gamma_{v_{t}}<0$, i.e., transitory shocks are left skewed as we find subsequently, and $\psi_{t}^{(2)}>0$, as our baseline estimate suggests, linearity biases $\psi_{t}^{(1)}$ downwards; the bias is stronger the larger left skewness is.
-This may thus help explain the discrepancy between BPP (who find little pass-through of transitory shocks) and studies based on natural experiments (who find large consumption responses to said shocks).\footnote{The discrepancy is between studies that use covariance restrictions in the joint distribution of income and consumption (they find small pass-through of transitory shocks) and studies that employ natural experiments (e.g., tax refunds or lotteries; they find large pass-through). \citet{Commault2022} explains the discrepancy on the basis of neglected effects from \emph{past} transitory shocks on consumption, while \citet{Crawley_Kuchler2023} explain it on the basis of neglected time aggregation in the data.
-Both are alternative types of misspecification in the linear consumption function/empirical implementation vis-\`a-vis our focus on nonlinearities here.}
+also failing to identify the true pass-through of transitory shocks in the presence of nonlinear transmission, i.e., expression \eqref{Eq::Quadratic_C_function_Psi}.
+If $\gamma_{v_{t}}<0$ and $\psi_{t}^{(2)}>0$, as our baseline estimates suggest, linearity biases $\psi_{t}^{(1)}$ downwards.
+This may help bridge the discrepancy between covariance based methods (who find little pass-through of transitory shocks) and studies based on natural experiments (who usually find large consumption responses to said shocks).

+Our estimation procedure, which we describe in the next section, is linked transparently to the above identification argument.
+Effectively, we bring \eqref{Eq::Quadratic_C_function_identification} to the data, along with some over-identifying restrictions, using moments estimation.